Reducing automatic fire alarms

 • Any public building.

-Our fire crews no longer automatically respond to calls generated by AFA systems in these types of premises during the day within the working week unless there is a confirmed report of fire at the premises.
+Our fire crews do not automatically respond to calls generated by AFA systems in these types of premises during the day ( 0700 – 1900) within the working week unless there is a confirmed report of fire at the premises.
 However premises where people sleep, or may be more vulnerable have seen no changes unless a problem is highlighted with the fire alarm.

-The changes have reduced the risk to the public by ensuring our fire appliances are more available for real emergencies.
+The changes we have made to date have reduced the risk to the public by ensuring our fire appliances are more available for real emergencies.

 We have worked with businesses to address the issue of false alarms over the last few years, seeing some reductions.
 The changes have ensured that emergency resources have been used efficiently to deliver an effective response to real emergencies; being based on the very high likelihood that these alarms are either false or caused by system or design problems.

 The changes have reduced unnecessary risks to the public in two key areas:

 • A reduction of over 400 unnecessary ‘blue light’ movements during 2013/14.